HOKA Bondi 9 Running Shoe Review

 5K/10K Racing

-The manufacturer didn't design the HOKA Bondi 9 as a short-distance racing shoe.
-Although you can use it in such a race, the overall density of the foam, weight, and lack of energy return don't provide it with the snappiness you need to push your pace.
+The HOKA Bondi 9 wasn't designed as a short-distance racing shoe.
+While you can still use it for shorter races, its foam density, weight, and limited energy return don't give the shoe the snappy feel needed to really push the pace.

 Pros